 Ordinarily, alcohol is viewed as a happy “spirit” adults drink to celebrate and be social.
 In fact, Forbes reported that alcohol use rose 11 points to 73 percent of Americans in 2017.
-While legal at age 21, alcohol isn’t an entirely safe substance though.
+While legal at age 21, alcohol isn’t an entirely safe substance.
 Specifically, people who drink heavily can develop dependence and poison their system.
 Even worse, making drug combos like Xanax and alcohol can prove deadly.

 Xanax, also known as alprazolam, is a prescription drug intended to treat anxiety.
 In detail, it’s a benzodiazepine that releases the brain’s GABA chemical to stop panic.
 Usually, prescribed patients swallow one Xanax pill of 0.25 to 3.0 milligrams.
 However, there’s moderate abuse potential to crush, sniff, and inject larger doses.
 As a result, users experience a “high” with uninhibited feelings of calm and relaxation.

 Mixing Xanax and Alcohol

-If taken separately, then alcohol and Xanax are effective in smaller amounts.
+If taken separately, alcohol and Xanax are effective in smaller amounts.
 Yet, the health risks when they’re taken together are astronomical.
 First of all, they’re both depressants that decrease activity in the body.
 Hence, it’s possible for users to become fully sedated and unconscious with big doses.
 Actually, severe blackouts could make you slip into a coma or stop breathing.

 Of course, ingesting Xanax and alcohol long term will wreak havoc on your organs.
 Given that, entering a Xanax or alcohol treatment center is key.
 Chiefly, your liver may become diseased from metabolizing these substances.
 Not to mention, you could suffer brain damage from seizures.
 At the present time, perhaps the biggest danger is drunk driving.
 Unfortunately, thousands die each year in car accidents while driving impaired.

 Fortunately, the symptoms of dependency on these substances are easy to recognize.
 Indeed, doses of Xanax and alcohol will get you drunk faster.
 For example, you’ll become drowsy and limp with relaxed muscles.
 Further, your breathing and pulse will become shallow.
 Likewise, you’ll experience vertigo or dizziness like a spinning room.
 Other common indicators include: